Something Old Something New Checklist

 Tradition: Blue stands for love, purity and fidelity.

-A Blue Garter has been a long traditional item for the something blue old due to the old custom of plucking off the garter of the bride.
+A Blue Garter has been a long traditional item for something blue old due to the old custom of plucking off the garter of the bride.

 Tradition: Prosperity and good fortune